 The Wiltshire born pioneer of Hybrid Teas.
 Bennett originally began his rose breeding venture as a hobby, but with great interest in the science.
 His observations from his work with livestock and food crops, made him seek a more controlled approach to hybridization.
 Feeling disillusioned after his trip to French Rose breeders, he took it upon himself to choosing rose parents with care.
 His first experiments began with Hybrid Perpetuals and Tea roses.
 Sensational success shortly followed and The Societe Lyonnaise d’Horticulture aptly named his pedigrees ‘Hybrid Teas’.

-Cants have been working with roses since 1850s, becoming world class rose exhibitors.
+Cants had a long relationship with roses roses since 1850s, initially becoming world class rose exhibitors.
 In the 20th century rival firms, but later mergers, Frank and Ben Cants, introduced the majority of their colourful roses.
-Today their breeding programme has ceased but they continue to grow the best modern roses have to offer.
+Sadly their company closed in 2023 after over 250 years of business.

 The most influential rosarian in Germany.
 A wealthy and educated business man, Lambert made a success through his wide and rigorous breeding programme, ensuring his selections were void of mildew and rust.
 His champion repeat flowering rambler ‘Trier’, named after his hometown, has been used to develop a British group of roses known as the Hybrid Musks and then later his own ‘Lambertianas’.
 These are well regarded for their deliciously strong scent.